wlsf82/backstop-config/README.md

 ## Running the tests

-Run `npm t` to run the Backstop screenshot comparison tests against all the configured URLs of your website.
+Run `npm t` to run the Backstop screenshot comparison tests against all the configured URLs of your website, in all the configured viewports.

+### Running tests on Docker

+Alternatively you can run the tests in a Docker container by running `npm run test:docker`.

+> Note: For Windows and Mac users, Docker needs to be installed and running.
+It can be downloaded from the [dockerhub](https://hub.docker.com).

+> For more information about running BackstopJS tests on Docker go to the [official documentation](https://github.com/garris/BackstopJS#using-docker-for-testing-across-different-environments).

 ## Approving bitmaps as references